apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

+# 1.4.3

+* Added `debuggingOptions` property on ATConnect that allows the developer to specify debug logging preferences for their app.

 # 1.4.2

 * Added `addAmazonSNSIntegrationWithDeviceToken:` method for integrating with Amazon Web Services (AWS) Simple Notification Service (SNS).